 Deval Patrick was essentially reigned in by the embedded Massachusetts Democrat machine.
 Barack Obama has been a bull-in-the-china-shop when it comes to his “transforming America” promise.
 The long term problem for Obama is that the people aren’t digging what he’s turning America into.

-Despite the use of the race card to get him elected, would anyone of us believe that in less than four months the Obama Administration would be taking over banks, dictating how automakers would make product, taking over auto companies, changing Cuba policy, and getting away with foreign etiquette gaffes expected of George W. Bush?
+Despite the use of the race card to get him elected, would anyone of us believe that in less than four months the Obama Administration would be taking over banks, dictating how automakers would make product, changing Cuba policy, and getting away with foreign etiquette gaffes expected of George W. Bush?

 Of course not, and if Barack Obama ran on that, even with RINO McCain as his weak opposition, he’d never have gotten elected.

 A recent Rasmussen Poll shows that there is a very strong possibility that Deval Patrick will be a one-term governor.
 Note his using any and every opportunity to be seen with fellow Chicago homie Barack Obama in D.C.

 Patrick repeatedly says he’s not interested in accepting a cabinet position in the Obama Administration, but as of November 2010, he may find himself out of work like the rest of us.

 President Obama could face a similar fate in 2012.